 The early years

-In 1882, Sarah Ann remarried and went on to have three more children from her second marriage – Arthur, born in 1883; Joseph, born in 1886; and Sarah Anne, born in 1888.
+In 1882, Sarah Ann remarried and had three more children from her second marriage – Arthur, born in 1883; Joseph, born in 1886; and Sarah Anne, born in 1888.

 Bertha & Henry

-In 1901 the census was taken on the evening of 31 March, Henry was registered as an inmate in Workhouse & Workhouse Hospital, Crumpsall.
-When Henry died in 1907 his cause of death was registered as ‘cardiac syncope, acute pthisis’ – TB and heart problem – it is highly probable that Henry was in the Workhouse Infirmary.
-I have been unable to trace Bertha and Sarah Ellen in the 1901 census, it is possible they were not recorded or their names were not transcribed correctly.
+In the 1901 the census, taken on the evening of 31 March, Henry was recorded as an inmate in Workhouse & Workhouse Hospital, Crumpsall.
+When he later died in 1907, his cause of death was given as cardiac syncope and acute pthisis (tuberculosis and heart problems) – suggesting he had been a petient in the infirmary.

 In the early 1900’s, infant mortality rates were alarmingly high due to the harsh and unsanitary living conditions.
 Families often lived in overcrowded homes with poor ventilation and limited access to clearn water, which facilitated the spread of infectious diseases like pneumonia, tuberculosis and diarrhea.
 Children were especially vulnerable to these illnesses.

-Henry and Bertha’s third child, Mary Ann, was born on February 21st, 1902; followed by Alfred on 14 October, 1904 and Bertha on 14 February 1907.
+Henry and Bertha’s third child, Mary Ann, was born on 21 February 1902, followed by Alfred on 14 October, 1904 and Bertha on 14 February 1907.

 The later years